-- 10.125 Parties to an IC review are notified of the Information Commissioner's written reasons for decision at the conclusion of the IC review and are provided with a copy of these reasons. - 10.126 At the time of notifying the parties of the written reasons for decision, the Information Commissioner will request information from the respondent about compliance with the decision.
-This information is to be provided to the Information Commissioner within four weeks of notification of the decision.
+- 10.129 Parties to an IC review are notified of the IC's written reasons for decision at the conclusion of the IC review and are provided with a copy of those reasons. - 10.130 At the time of notifying the review parties of the written reasons for decision, the IC will seek confirmation that the respondent will fully implemented the IC's decision, or alternatively, advice that the respondent is applying for review of the decision by the AAT.
+This information is to be provided to the IC within 28 days of notification of the decision.